grantsrb/cogmtc/README.md

         player is no longer on the pile.
 Overrides `langall` to true. will be ignored if actnlish is true.
     "skippan": bool
-        if true, will include a completely new skip token for language predictions on skipped frames.
+        if true, will include a language prediction for skipped steps in random timing trials.
     "skip_is_null": bool
         if true, will set the skip token equal to the null token to conserve the number of language prediction types.
+Otherwise, creates an entirely new token.
+Only applies if `skippan` is true.
     "numeral_base": int or None
         if base is argued and use_count_words is 5, lang_preds are sequential and are trained to output the numerals inline with